Skip to main content

 Playing WAVE '/userdata/record1.wav' : Signed 24 bit Little Endian, Rate 48000 Hz, Stereo

-Normally, you should hear the recorded sound through the headset.
+Under normal circumstances, you should be able to hear the recently recorded sound through the headphones.

 FAQ